“Getting a transplant has changed my life completely. I am very grateful.”

 While her son and parents kept vigil in the waiting room, Marcela had bilateral lung transplant surgery performed by Jesus Gomez-Abraham, MD, Lung Transplant Surgical Director.

-It was one of the first cases in New Jersey of ex vivo lung perfusion (EVLP), a highly specialized lung bioengineering organ preservation system.
+It was one of the first cases in New Jersey where doctors used the ex vivo lung perfusion (EVLP) system, a highly specialized lung bioengineering organ preservation system.
 NBI is among several programs in the U.S. that participated in EVLP research and FDA-approved clinical trials—important milestones for the only lung transplant center in New Jersey.

-When Marcela regained consciousness, she looked out the window from her hospital bed and thought, “Thank you, Lord.”
-Her son remained at her bedside during her month-long hospital stay.
+When the surgery was complete, Marcela looked out the window from her hospital bed and thought, “Thank you, Lord.”

 Marcela slowly regained strength.
-She proceeded with having a feeding tube after the surgery but before long was able to start eating again.
 No longer tethered to an oxygen tank, she breathes freely.

 Immunosuppressive medications that Marcela takes to prevent her body from rejecting her new lungs have calmed her overactive immune system.
 In April, she even passed a high-altitude simulation test at Cooperman Barnabas Medical Center, clearing her for travel to visit relatives in Colombia.